JHONARDTABUG19/Desktop-Application-DORMI/README.md

 - The app is intended for **single admin use** on one machine.
 - The `.db` file holds all your data — back it up regularly by copying it somewhere safe.
 - If you move the `.exe` to another folder or PC, the database starts fresh.
 To carry your data over, move the `.db` file alongside the `.exe`.
+- - If you move the `.exe` to another folder or PC, copy the `dorm_management.db` file and paste it in the same folder as the `.exe` on the new machine.
+Your data will be retained.

 ---